In today’s predominantly consumer-centric world, people tend to buy more things than they actually need.

 This sounds relatable especially when it comes to the matter of soccer gear, right?

-You purchase a new soccer ball and a few months later you’re craving the next one!
+You purchase one of the best soccer balls that you can find, and a few months later you’re craving the next one!

 But what happens when you’ve amassed a neat collection of six or seven soccer balls and you no longer need the majority of them?